 - African American Studies Center

-- Black Studies Center (This database includes Abolitionist Papers, Historic Black Newspapers, History Makers, Dissertations, The International Index to Black Periodicals and the Index to Black Literature and other journals and newspapers available full-text.)
+- Black Studies Center: In Library Only (Includes Abolitionist Papers, Historic Black Newspapers, History Makers, Dissertations, The International Index to Black Periodicals and the Index to Black Literature and other full-text journals and newspapers.)

 - Historic Black Newspapers (These same publications are also available via the Black Studies Center database that is linked above.)

 - Who’s Who Among African Americans

 - See also Black Studies Online Research for an annotated list of all Library holdings

 - Current newspapers (includes out-of-state local newspapers, the Washington, D.C. edition of The Afro American and The Muslim Journal)

 - Current magazines (includes one publication from Francophone Africa) and journals